sonatsuer/sonatsuer.github.io/markdown/posts/leaking.md

 optimization --or some other cross cutting concern-- breaches those boundaries.

 We have similar practices in mathematics, too.
 Sometimes we pick a representation of an object and work with it because it is easier due to some extra structure of the particular representation.
+For instance the tension between synthetic and analytic geometry can be read as an instance of this trade-off.
 Here is a somewhat advanced example.
 Concrete categories, that is, categories with a faithful functor into ${\rm Set}$ are sometimes easier to work with as element chasing arguments are available.
 But the standard API of category theory has arrows but no elements.
-So sometimes we employ a big theorem like the [Freyd-Mitchell theorem](https://ncatlab.org/nlab/show/Freyd-Mitchell+embedding+theorem) which, in this case, essentially says that an abelian category can be viewed as full subcategory of an $R$-module category.
+So sometimes we employ a big theorem like the [Freyd-Mitchell theorem](https://ncatlab.org/nlab/show/Freyd-Mitchell+embedding+theorem) which, in this case,essentially says that an abelian category can be viewed as full subcategory of an $R$-module category.
+This allows us to use assumptions like
-This allows us to use assumptions like "morphisms are functions" which are not compatible with the API of categories.
+"morphisms are functions" which are not compatible with the API of categories.